-Click on the links on the left of the page to explore cities' information
+Click on the links on the right of the page to explore cities' information

 Bhutan is a wonderful country which offers tourists an opportunity to experience a pristine and unspoilt holiday destination.
 The absence of neon lights, billboard advertising, takeaway food chains, traffic lights, etc. is refreshing.

 Besides the stunning natural scenery, the enduring image of the country for most visitors is the strong sense of culture and tradition that binds the kingdom and clearly distinguishes it from its larger neighbors.
 Bhutan is the only Vajrayana Buddhist nation in the world, and the profound teachings of this tradition remain well preserved and exert a strong influence in all aspects of life.
 Due to its pristine environment and harmonious society, the tiny Kingdom of Bhutan has been called "The Last Shangrila."
 Bhutan is a unique blend of the old and new.
 Here is a country that is slowly opening up to the modern world in a fine balance with its ancient traditions.
 Those fortunate enough to visit Bhutan describe it as a unique, deeply spiritual and mystical experience.
 This kingdom is an adventure like no other.